CSC 236: Data Structures Website, Berea College

 Day 2: In class

 - Debrief on homework and reading.
-Remember that I give participation points for doing the reading on-time in preparation for class, and the additional questions by 8 am.
+Remember that I give participation points for doing the reading on-time in preparation for class, and the additional questions by noon.
 (If you do not currently have full credit, be sure to redo it by next time.
-If the future, I will not give participation credit for students are do not complete it by 8 am because I need to see where there were challenges.
+If the future, I will not give participation credit for students are do not complete it by noon because I need to see where there were challenges.
 Late participation credit is not awarded.)

 - Possible short quiz on reading R01.